dieterich-lab/pbiotools/docs/usage-instructions.md

 # Usage

-There is currently a minimal documentation for the `pbio` package.
+There is currently only a minimal documentation for the **pbiotools** package.

 ## Bioinformatics utilities (utils)